Italy - Factors to watch on February 27

 BANCA CARIGE

-out a capital increase of up to 800 million euros ($1 billion)
+carry out a capital increase of up to 800 million euros ($1

 BANCO POPOLARE